google/libphonenumber/FALSEHOODS.md

 1.  **Phone numbers contain only digits**

     In Israel, certain advertising numbers start with a `*`.
+In New Zealand, non-urgent traffic incidents can be reported by calling      `*555` from a mobile phone.

 1.  **Phone numbers are always written in ASCII**